Zoning: Performance zoning

 Performance zoning, also known as flexible or impact zoning or effects-based planning, was first advocated by Lane Kendig in 1973.
 It uses performance-based or goal-oriented criteria to establish review parameters for proposed development projects.
 Performance zoning may use a menu of compliance options where a property developer can earn points or credits for limiting environmental impacts, including affordable housing units, or providing public amenities.
 In addition to the menu and points system, there may be additional discretionary criteria included in the review process.
 Performance zoning may be applied only to a specific type of development, such as housing, and may be combined with a system of use-based districts.

 Performance zoning is flexible, logical, and transparent while offering a form of accountability.
 These qualities are in contrast with the seemingly arbitrary nature of use-based zoning.
 Performance zoning can also fairly balance a region's environmental and housing needs across local jurisdictions.
 Performance zoning balances principles of markets and private property rights with environmental protection goals.
-However, performance zoning can be extremely difficult to implement due to the complexity of preparing an impact study for each project, and can require the supervising authority to exercise a lot of discretion.
+However, performance zoning can be extremely difficult to implement due to the complexity of preparing an impact study for each project, and can require the supervising authority to exercise considerable discretion.
 Performance zoning has not been adopted widely in the US.

 Incentive zoning

 Incentive zoning allows property developers to develop land more intensively, such as with greater density or taller buildings, in exchange for providing some public benefits, such as environmental amenities or affordable housing units.
-The public benefits most often incentivised by US cities are "mixed-use development, open space conservation, walkability, affordable housing, and public parks."
+The public benefits most often incentivized by U.S. cities are "mixed-use development, open space conservation, walkability, affordable housing, and public parks."

 Incentive zoning allows for a high degree of flexibility, but may be complex to administer.
 The more a proposed development takes advantage of incentive criteria, the more closely it has to be reviewed on a discretionary basis.
 The initial creation of the incentive structure in order to best serve planning priorities also may be challenging and often requires extensive ongoing revision to maintain balance between incentive magnitude and value given to developers.
 Incentive zoning may be most effective in communities with well-established standards and where demand for both land and for specific amenities is high.
 However, hidden costs may still offset its benefits.
 Incentive zoning has also been criticized for increasing traffic, reducing natural light, and offering developers larger rewards than those reaped by the public.